Dr Karen Stow BSc, MSc, MBA, PgCE, FFS

 Teaching, Training & Academic

-Karen has a PgCE in Higher Education and was a Senior Lecturer and course Leader at the University of Teesside for all post graduate forensic related courses.
+Karen has a PgCE in Higher Education and was a Senior Lecturer & course Leader at the University of Teesside for all post graduate forensic related courses.
 She delivered teaching to undergraduate and post graduate students in Forensic Chemistry, Mark Recovery and Enhancement, Forensic Identification, Imaging and Forensic Management.
 She also designed and implemented 6 post graduate MSc Courses.

 Karen is widely published in her field and has presented at a number of national and international conferences as seen in our publications section.
 She is a fully qualified L20 Assessor and is an exam marker for the AQA Examination Board.
-She is an Associated Lecturer for several universities, an external adviser, PhD Assessor, a peer reviewer of academic papers and has been a supervisor for a number of student research projects.
-Karen has been a of the Skills for Justice Occupational Committee, the QAA Forensic Science Benchmarking Group and the UK Forensic Science Education Group.
+She is an Associate Lecturer for several universities, an external adviser, PhD Assessor, a peer reviewer of academic papers and has been a supervisor for a number of student research projects.
+Karen has been a member of the Skills for Justice Occupational Committee, the QAA Forensic Science Benchmarking Group and the UK Forensic Science Education Group.

 Karen has also negotiated and implemented formal partnerships between businesses, Police Forces and universities to ensure performance improvement and contingency planning.